AfterWorkTea/mparser/README.md

 * The jar takes only some KB and doesn't require any external classes.
 * Combines advantages of both SAX and DOM: takes minimum resources and allows to unambiguously address XML elements.

-Very loosely the rules can be expressed as:
+Very loosely the that can be expressed as:

 * The system complies with XML elements: empty tag element or a sequence of start element, content and end element.
 * A tag includes name.
 A start tag might also include attributes in addition to a name.